Learning Support Assistant

-If you have any further queries regarding how to apply please contact the Headteacher, Lorna Bailey, on 020 8348 8500 or email us on firstname.lastname@example.org
+If you have any further queries regarding to the post, please contact the Headteacher, Gemma Mann on 01384 884883 or email us on firstname.lastname@example.org

-Acorn Care and Education are committed to the safeguarding and promoting the welfare of children and young people.
+Acorn Education and Care are committed to the safeguarding and promoting the welfare of children and young people.
 All successful applicants will be subject to an Enhanced DBS Check.